Loading

 A Sonoma County native, I graduated with a B.S. in Financial Management from Sonoma State.
 I was part of the student-run Morgan Stanley Investment Fund, where I sharpened my skills in investment strategy and teamwork while working with investment bankers and financial advisors.
 Over the past three years, I worked remotely at a values-driven private wealth firm, collaborating with clients and advisors nationwide on financial planning and investment management.
 This experience helped me develop a keen understanding of diverse financial needs and allowed me to fine-tune my skills in personalized financial planning.
 I also served as treasurer for a Santa Rosa City Council candidate in 2020, gaining community-focused financial insights.
 Although I have always been passionate about my work, with clients I felt a growing desire to make a direct impact in my community.
 I am now dedicated to applying my financial expertise and systematic work style to foster meaningful change while supporting Farm to Pantry’s wonderful mission.

-In my downtime, I enjoy budgeting, kayaking, cooking and watching shows like Survivor with my dog
+In my downtime, I enjoy budgeting, kayaking, cooking and watching shows like Survivor with my dog.

 Samantha Arenas